sprocketsullivan/Boxplot/chapter1.md

 `@instructions`
 - The first line of code will create a  boxplot with fill colours defined by gender
 - Change the two colours to obvious stereotypes like "pink" and "light blue"?
-- Add a theme to remove a lot of clutter.
-One theme provided by R is `theme_classic()`.
-See [`ggtheme`] (https://www.rdocumentation.org/packages/ggplot2/versions/2.2.1/topics/ggtheme) for more information.
-- Remove the legend by setting the legend.position to "none"

 `@hint`
-Have a look at the plot.
-Which color does the point with the lowest rating have?

 `@pre_exercise_code`
 ```{r}